top of page

 • Extended School Year (ESY) - Contained in the IEP.
 This is not "summer school" but a continuation of special education and/or related services to prevent regression or loss of skill.
 See here for DESE's Question and Answer Guide on Special Education Extended School Year Programs (603 CMR 28.05(4)(d))

-• Age of Majority - Administrative Advisory SPED 2011-1, dated September 20, 2010 (updated September 23, 2010) - "This advisory provides guidance to school districts concerning the transfer of rights under special education law when the student reaches age 18, the age of majority in Massachusetts."
+• Age of Majority - 603 CMR 28:07(5) addresses the transfer of rights under special education law when the student reaches age 18, the age of majority in Massachusetts.

 • Mass Advocates for Children (MAC) - MAC is a non-profit organization that works with students, families, communities, and at the policy level to remove barriers to education for children across Massachusetts.